martinvonz/jj/docs/technical/concurrency.md

 beginning.
 However, that means that operations that wouldn't actually conflict would still have to wait for each other.
 The user experience can be improved by using finer-grained locks and/or taking the locks later.
 The drawback of that is complexity.
-For example, ou need to verify that any assumptions you made before locking are still valid.
+For example, you need to verify that any assumptions you made before locking are still valid.

 To avoid depending on lock files, Jujutsu takes a different approach by